 3. Pre-selection (CV Analysis and assessment): The Selection and Recruitment Section in the Police Division undertakes substantive assessment for candidates that meet the eligibility requirements for the post.
 This can include a written examination over email.
 The examination helps in assessing the technical knowledge of candidates.
 Candidates who pass are subject to competency-based interviews.

-A panel of at least three people, including at least one female, hold a competency based interviews with short-listed candidates.
-The objective is to determine, through behaviour-based questions, the degree to which the candidate possesses the key competencies and core values identified on beforehand as most essential to the specific post and outlined in the Job Opening.
+A panel of at least three people, including at least one female, hold a competency based interview with short-listed candidates.
+The objective is to determine, through behavior-based questions, the degree to which the candidate possesses the key competencies and core values identified on beforehand as most essential to the specific post and outlined in the Job Opening.
 The results of the interviews are compiled in a Comparative Evaluation Report, including a concluding statement if the candidate is recommended or not.

 4. Selection: Based on the recommendations of the interview-panel, SRS and the relevant hiring manager (i.e. the Police Adviser or the Head of Mission) will consider the following factors in selecting a candidate: